|Copyright © 2007

 room he failed to search.
 I even complimented him on his thoroughness.
 When he came to the foot locker I said,

-tired just looking at the job.
+gets tired just looking at the job.
 They’ll usually just give the box a once over lightly and quit.
-I pointed to a master list of
+I pointed to a master

-things in the footlocker that was taped to the underside of the lid.
-I said that because the box was so full the list
+list of things in the footlocker that was taped to the underside of the lid.
+I said that because the box was so full the

-might make the job more bearable; that it was packed military style; and it took me hours to do it.
-“But you got your
+list might make the job more bearable; that it was packed military style; and it took me hours to do it.
+“But you got

-job to do,” I emphasized, “and I don’t mind repacking, even though it will take me most of the day--go ahead on.”
+your job to do,” I emphasized, “and I don’t mind repacking, even though it will take me most of the day--go ahead

-The dude was impressed by my politeness and complimentary attitude and he was convincing himself that a con who
+on.”
+The dude was impressed by my politeness and complimentary attitude and he was convincing himself that a

-encourages a thorough search is probably clean.
-I did ask him, however, that as he took things out of the foot locker
+con who encourages a thorough search is probably clean.
+I did ask him, however, that as he took things out of the

-to place them on the bed--if he didn’t mind; and that he could glance at the list to see how orderly I kept my things.
+foot locker to place them on the bed--if he didn’t mind; and that he could glance at the list to see how orderly I

 By this, I knew two things would take place in his mind: his eyes would check the list as I suggested; when he